pshdev0/assembly-sub-compiler/README.md

 * Any unknown symbols are tracked in real-time and post-filled as soon as they are defined.
 * Groovy is used to evaluate symbols which allows for inline arithmetic operations and simple inline function evaluation.

-It's not been tested properly but I will be performing that in due course.
-Please report any bugs if you find any.

-Eventually I hope to abstract addressing modes so that, given the necessary Plugin, it can compile for any CPU.

 Current features:
 ---
 * Java / C++ inspired assembly language syntax and comments